 Anyone over the age of 21 can apply to join our organization.
-We have Sisters along every step of every age and stage, everywhere along the LGBTQ spectrum, and even those who consider themselves our straight allies.
+We have Sisters of every age and every stage, everywhere along the LGBTQ+ and GRSM spectrum, and even our straight allies.
 Masculine, feminine, twink, bear, religious and non-religious; as our mission statement says "we gladly welcome all races, creeds, genders, and sexual orientations."

 *Should* I be a Sister?

 Ah!
 Now there's the million dollar question.
 Many people, year after year, find joy and deeper meaning in their lives by giving back to the world through different forms of volunteerism.
 However, the choice to specifically become a Sister is a special one.
 It is the choice to align yourself with the legacy of radical visibility, advocacy, and "big tent" style inclusion that the Sisters have trail-blazed, worldwide, for over forty years.
 The choice to take life-long vows of community service is a huge one, but if this is the path for you, it's one of the most rewarding ones you'll ever experience - a true "joyous over commitment."

 Some are, and some are not.
 We do not presume, do not judge, and strive for a world that does the same.
 Many Sisters in our ongoing history have lived with, or are living with the virus, or have had the virus affect their own lives.
 This makes our fight for prevention, education, research - and a cure - a very personal one.